martin-king/update_heatexp/README.md

 cdo intlevel,950,835,685,510,340,200,95,25

 And then use xsea_diaheatinputforspeedy.gs to capture the area you want, and set outside of it 0.
+The diaheat_jja_indianoc_decadaltrend_t30.ctl file is the template for the grd file.